JUMPSTART YOUR MUSIC CAREER!

 - Do you need to invest money to buy expensive gear?
 Maybe.
 But you also need to know how to use them.
 There are lots of people who get better results with cheap, than others with expensive gear.

 - Does everybody need to like your music?
 Definitely not!
 This does not happen with anything in the world.

 - What happens if I fail?
 Nothing!
-I think failure is hard to define.
-If you launch one single and you get 0 hits.
-That’s not a failure, that is no advertisement.
-If you get a lot of dislikes: no failure and the wrong audience.
-Failure can be not doing what you like to do.
+So, I think failure is hard to define.
+If you launch one single and you get 0 hits… that’s not a failure, that is no advertisement.
+Getting a lot of dislikes… no failure, and the wrong audience.
+Failure can be NOT doing what you like to do.

 - I like my songs, I want to make them sound better, but I don’t know how.
 Do you know all those Producers and Audio Engineers out there?
-They can help you do just that.
-You don’t have to know or do everything.
+They can help you do just that because you don’t have to know or do everything.
 In fact, that is very counterproductive.
 You may spend some money on it, sure, but if you think about the time that you save, it may be worth it.
 It also gives you time to focus on the things that matter to you.
 And if you do not know where to find these services, search no further.
-Drop us an Email, or visit our Website.
+So, drop us an email, or visit our Website.
 We’re here to help you reach success!

-I hope this gives you an insight for what’s possible.
-Thank you for downloading this guide and reading it through!
-I hope hearing very soon about your music career.
+In conclusion, I hope this gives you an insight into what’s possible.
+Thank you for downloading the Jumpstart your Music Career Guide or reading it through!
+I hope to hear very soon about your music career.
 May it be long and successful!